 Overview of Dimension Page

-Find your Dimensions page in the blue navigation sidebar:
+Find your Dimensions page in the navigation sidebar:

-- A Top Level Dimension (TLD) Tabs: These are your top-level dimensions.
+- Top Level Dimension (TLD): These are your top-level dimensions.
 These are all the different ways you can slice and dice your data!

-- D Download Dimensions: Download your chart of accounts to a CSV file
+- Download Dimensions: Download your chart of accounts to a CSV file

-- E Table Settings: Customize your table by selecting the gear icon.
-Here you can enable drag-and-drop reordering of dimensions and/or hide inactive dimensions.
+- Table Settings: Customize your table by selecting the

 Dimensions & Hierarchies